 7. Do you have any restrictions as to the type of ceremony you officiate?
 And can we write our own vows?

 Yes.
 In fact, I encourage you to write your own vows.
-If you need help with writing them, I’ll provide a document with tips on writing your own wedding vows.
+If you need help with writing them, I’ll provide a document with tips on writing your own vows.
 I’ll even proofread them, if asked.

 8. What are the steps in creating our ceremony script?
 And how long does the ceremony last?

-After I have received the contract and deposit payment, I'll send you a questionnaire that will get us started on creating your wedding ceremony script and planning the events of your ceremony.
-Once the questionnaire is returned to me, all sample wedding ceremony scripts and, if applicable, wedding tradition documents you will have chosen to review will be sent to you via email attachments.
+After I have received the contract and deposit payment, I'll send you a questionnaire that will get us started on creating your ceremony script and planning the events of your ceremony.
+Once the questionnaire is returned to me, all sample ceremony scripts and, if applicable, wedding tradition documents you will have chosen to review will be sent to you via email attachments.

 On average, a ceremony will last between 15-20 minutes.
 The length of time for your ceremony will depend on what you decide to include.